freedomofpress/securedrop-docs/docs/admin/maintenance/bios_server.rst

 Update the BIOS
 ~~~~~~~~~~~~~~~

 Power off the *Monitor Server*.
 We recommend plugging it into an uninterrupted power supply (UPS).
-Plug in the keyboard, monitor, and USB key, and power on the server, then press F7 when prompted to enter the BIOS Update tool.
+Plug in the keyboard, monitor, and USB flash drive, and power on the server, then press F7 when prompted to enter the BIOS Update tool.

-Select the USB device and navigate to the file you have downloaded, then hit **Enter**.
+Select the USB flash drive and navigate to the file you have downloaded, then hit **Enter**.
 The update will take several minutes--do not interrupt the update or unplug the server during this time.

 Repeat these steps on the *Application Server*.